hatjs880328s/NBPBehaviorTrace/README.md

 ### 2.2 optimize the upload center
 * 1.scan documents/nopnoah_shan folder to search all files
 * 2.if one file exist directly return else analyze all except last file

+# HOW TO USE :
+* 1.
+        // start-HOOKFunctions-Service
+        AOPNBPCoreManagerCenter.getInstance().startService()
+        // start-upload-Service
+        AOPEventUploadCenter.getInstance().startService()
+        AOPEventUploadCenter.getInstance().progressAction = { strResult , handle in
+        }